 His employer had previously chastised him for failing to answer the phone promptly.
 When he sustained the injury, the worker was rushing out of the shower to answer a call on his work phone.
 He slipped and fell on the wet tiles, injuring his back.
 The worker was awarded compensation, as the ruling acknowledged that he was expected and contractually obliged to answer his phone.
 The fact that he was hopping out of the shower to answer it may have increased the likelihood of an injury being sustained, but this did not relieve him of the existing obligation to answer his phone.

 What do employers need to do to effectively manage employees who work from home?

-In order to effectively manage employees who are working from home, organisations should have a documented policy that outlines the rules of such arrangements.
-The employer and employee should also come to an agreement about their specific arrangement, referencing:
+To effectively manage employees working from home, organisations should have a documented policy that outlines the rules of such arrangements.
+The employer and employee should also agree to their specific arrangement, referencing: